mykejr/odin-recipes/README.md

 # odin-recipes
-Building  website will consist of a main index page which will have links to a few recipe
+Creating first assignment for The Odin Project

+The goal is to build a page including links to different types of recipes.
+ Using headings, paragraphs, lists, pictures